-If approved, St Christopher's expects foster carers to sign a Foster Care Agreement which outlines St Christopher's expectations of them.
+If approved, St Christopher's expects foster carers to sign a Foster Care Agreement that outlines St Christopher's expectations of them.
 Foster carers undergo annual household reviews to ensure that they continue to be suitable to carry on in their role as foster carers.

-Once approved, all foster carers will be allocated a supervising social worker who will visit them on a regular basis and provide them with information, advice and support as required.
+Once approved, all foster carers will be allocated a supervising social worker who will visit them on a regular basis, this will be at least monthly and will be face to face the majority of the time (at least 9 times a year) unless government guidance with reference to Covid infections makes this inadvisable.
+Home visits will always be made if there are concerns about standards of care or the safety of children and young people in our care.
+SSWs will provide foster carers with information, advice and support as required.
 They may also receive support from one of St Christopher's support workers.